Quick Answer

 A QR code is a shortcut.
 Nothing more.

-When scanned, it opens a specific web address, namely your Google review link.
+When scanned, it opens a specific web address: your Google review link.
 The customer does not have to search or think.
-It’s a fluid motion: scan, tap, type, post.
-This rhythmic flow transforms a simple interaction into an efficient and seamless experience.
+Scan, tap, type, post.

 This works best when the timing feels natural.